Brighten your HR operations by availing upto 40% OFF this Diwali

 FAQs (Frequently Asked Questions)

-An employee has the proper to 30 calendar days of annual leave annually within the UAE.
+An employee has the proper to 30 calendar days of annual leave in UAE.

 Yes providing annual leaves to employees is mandatory for organizations in UAE if they have serve for more than 6 months in the organization.